openversity/openversity.github.io/docs/rust/ownership.md

     ```

 ---
-## References to borrow the access
+## Reference to borrow the access
-References are a way of accessing the data by borrow, i.e. without transfer of ownership.
+References are used to borrow the access to the data without transfer of ownership.
 * Reference to a variable/object is denoted using `&`
     ```rust
     let msg = String::from("WELCOME");